Wiki · Concept · Last reviewed July 1, 2026

 The key object is a nonconformity score: a measure of how unusual or wrong a candidate answer looks compared with calibration examples.
 For regression, a simple score can be an absolute residual.
 For classification, it may use predicted probabilities or other label scores.
 The method includes candidates whose scores are conforming enough to meet the chosen error rate.

 Original conformal prediction was developed for online prediction, where labels are revealed over time.
-Modern split conformal prediction is easier to attach to existing systems.
+Modern split conformal prediction is easier to attach to existing systems because it can wrap a trained model without retraining it.
 Conformalized quantile regression combines quantile regression with conformal calibration so intervals can adapt to inputs with different variability while retaining finite-sample coverage guarantees.

 Current Context

-Conformal prediction has become more visible because many deployed AI systems are useful but not transparent enough to justify blind reliance.
-Angelopoulos and Bates describe it as a practical way to create uncertainty sets or intervals for black-box models in high-risk settings.
-The method is attractive because it can be applied after training and can work without assuming a specific probability model for the data-generating process.
+As of July 1, 2026, conformal prediction remains a technical method rather than a generally mandated regulatory control.
+Its relevance has grown because many deployed AI systems are useful but not transparent enough to justify blind reliance.
+Angelopoulos and Bates describe it as a practical way to create uncertainty sets or intervals for black-box models in high-risk settings, with distribution-free, non-asymptotic guarantees under the method's assumptions.

 For foundation models, the fit is uneven.
-Conformal methods are most direct when there is a well-defined target and scoring rule: classification, extraction, ranking, forecasting, risk stratification, multiple-choice answering, or structured outputs.
+Conformal methods are most direct when there is a well-defined target and scoring rule: classification, extraction, ranking, forecasting, risk stratification, multiple-choice answering, structured outputs, retrieval acceptance, or tool-call validation.
 Open-ended text generation is harder because "the true answer" may be plural, subjective, or expensive to label.
 A conformal wrapper around an LLM answer therefore needs a defined task, scoring function, calibration distribution, and failure policy.

 Regulators and standards bodies rarely require conformal prediction by name, but they increasingly ask for the kind of evidence it can support.
 NIST's AI Risk Management Framework names valid and reliable, safe, secure and resilient, accountable and transparent, explainable and interpretable, privacy-enhanced, and fair systems as trustworthiness characteristics.
-The EU AI Act requires high-risk AI systems to maintain appropriate accuracy, robustness, and cybersecurity through the lifecycle, and to support human oversight that can interpret and override system output.
+NIST's TEVV materials also frame evaluation as time-bound and context-dependent.
+The EU AI Act requires high-risk AI systems to maintain appropriate accuracy, robustness, and cybersecurity through the lifecycle and to support human oversight that can interpret and override system output.

 Governance and Safety